Reference

 CBAM (Carbon Border Adjustment Mechanism)

 The European Union regulation that prices embedded carbon on imports of cement, iron and steel, aluminium, fertilisers, electricity, and hydrogen.
 From 2026 onwards, importers must surrender CBAM certificates matching the lifecycle emissions of in-scope goods.
-Sentinel computes CBAM liability at decision time using Climatiq lifecycle factors and country grid-carbon intensity, so buyers can compare origins on total landed cost including carbon.
+Procure computes CBAM liability at decision time using Climatiq lifecycle factors and country grid-carbon intensity, so buyers can compare origins on total landed cost including carbon.

 OFSI (Office of Financial Sanctions Implementation)

 The UK authority responsible for enforcing financial sanctions.
 OFSI maintains the UK consolidated list; inclusion prohibits UK persons from dealing with the designated entity without a specific licence.
-Sentinel screens every supplier and its declared parent ownership against the OFSI list on every decision, with revision diffs captured in the audit trail.
+Procure screens every supplier and its declared parent ownership against the OFSI list on every decision, with revision diffs captured in the audit trail.

 OFAC (Office of Foreign Assets Control)

 The US Treasury authority that maintains the Specially Designated Nationals (SDN) list and operates US sanctions programmes.
 Non-US entities can still be caught by OFAC if they have US nexus — USD clearing, US customers, or US subsidiaries.
-Sentinel runs parallel OFSI and OFAC checks; conflicts and advisory-only findings are flagged explicitly rather than blocking silently.
+Procure runs parallel OFSI and OFAC checks; conflicts and advisory-only findings are flagged explicitly rather than blocking silently.

 OpenSanctions

 A consolidated, open-data project that aggregates over 40 sanctions, politically-exposed-persons, and criminal-activity lists into a single queryable dataset, updated daily.
-Sentinel uses OpenSanctions as its primary sanctions-screening source, supplemented by direct OFSI and OFAC pulls for jurisdiction-specific metadata.
+Procure uses OpenSanctions as its primary sanctions-screening source, supplemented by direct OFSI and OFAC pulls for jurisdiction-specific metadata.

 HS Code (Harmonised System)

 The international customs classification standard, maintained by the World Customs Organization.
 HS-6 is the internationally common level; national variants extend to HS-8 (EU) or HS-10 (US, UK) with country- specific duty rates and preferential treatment.
 Correct HS resolution is the precondition for accurate landed-cost and CBAM calculations.
-Sentinel resolves HS codes automatically from natural- language procurement queries.
+Procure resolves HS codes automatically from natural- language procurement queries.

 Total Landed Cost

 The sum of unit price, freight, insurance, customs duty, CBAM liability, FX conversion cost, and any re-export or compliance fees.
 The only cost figure on which a procurement decision can be defensibly made.
-Sentinel returns landed cost in the buyer's reporting currency, broken down into each component, for every candidate origin and supplier.
+Procure returns landed cost in the buyer's reporting currency, broken down into each component, for every candidate origin and supplier.

 Scope 3 Emissions

 Indirect emissions in a company's value chain, including those embedded in purchased goods and services.
 For most organisations, Scope 3 is the largest share of the corporate carbon footprint.
 Increasingly subject to mandatory disclosure under CSRD, SECR, and SEC climate rules.
-Sentinel's carbon scoring surfaces Scope 3 exposure at the decision point so procurement can drive measurable reduction.
+Procure's carbon scoring surfaces Scope 3 exposure at the decision point so procurement can drive measurable reduction.

 TM65 Embodied Carbon

 CIBSE TM65 is the UK industry methodology for calculating the embodied carbon of mechanical, electrical, and plumbing (MEP) products when the manufacturer has not published an Environmental Product Declaration.
-It combines product weight, material composition, manufacturing-location grid intensity, transport, and end-of-life allowances into a single kgCO₂e figure per unit.
-Sentinel auto-generates TM65-compliant reports directly from a bill of materials, applying live country grid-carbon intensity from the same data layer that feeds the CBAM calculation.
+It combines product weight, material composition, manufacturing-location grid intensity, transport, and end-of-life allowances into a single kgCOe figure per unit.
+Procure auto-generates TM65-compliant reports directly from a bill of materials, applying live country grid-carbon intensity from the same data layer that feeds the CBAM calculation.
 Output is an itemised workbook covering embodied carbon per product, total for the schedule, and a procurement recommendation for the lowest-carbon compliant option.

 CPTPP

 The Comprehensive and Progressive Agreement for Trans-Pacific Partnership — a free-trade agreement with preferential tariff concessions for originating goods.
 The UK acceded in 2024.
-Sentinel applies CPTPP preferences automatically when the origin, buyer, and HS code qualify.
+Procure applies CPTPP preferences automatically when the origin, buyer, and HS code qualify.

 AIS (Automatic Identification System)

 The mandatory maritime tracking signal broadcast by commercial vessels over VHF.
 AIS data underpins shipping-lane analytics, chokepoint transit times, and dark-ship detection — vessels that deactivate AIS near sanctioned ports.
-Sentinel ingests AIS via AISStream, narrowed to the six active chokepoints (Hormuz, Red Sea, Malacca, English Channel, Panama, Gibraltar) for efficient coverage.
+Procure ingests AIS via AISStream, narrowed to the six active chokepoints (Hormuz, Red Sea, Malacca, English Channel, Panama, Gibraltar) for efficient coverage.

 Chokepoint Risk

 The sensitivity of a shipping route to disruption at a narrow waterway.
-Sentinel tracks the active status of the six global maritime chokepoints and scores every proposed route for exposure.
+Procure tracks the active status of the six global maritime chokepoints and scores every proposed route for exposure.
 Buyers can run what-if closures through Situational Analysis to quantify the impact of a blockage before it happens.

 FX Forward Curve

 The term structure of forward exchange rates, implied by interest- rate differentials and quoted in the market.
 For procurement commitments settling weeks or months forward, the forward rate — not the spot — is the economically correct reference.
-Sentinel uses ECB reference rates and forward curves to price FX exposure on multi- month commitments.
+Procure uses ECB reference rates and forward curves to price FX exposure on multi- month commitments.

 UN COMTRADE

 The United Nations bilateral trade statistics database, covering over three billion records of reported goods flows between countries.
 The canonical source for origin validation, trade-flow benchmarking, and competitor-origin analysis.
-Sentinel uses COMTRADE to corroborate supplier-declared origins against reported trade flows — a mismatch is a flag.
+Procure uses COMTRADE to corroborate supplier-declared origins against reported trade flows — a mismatch is a flag.

 OpenCorporates

 The largest open database of company registry filings, covering over 200 million legal entities across 140+ jurisdictions.
-Sentinel uses OpenCorporates to verify supplier existence, trace ownership up the parent chain, and detect common-ownership across declared independent suppliers — a signal that often precedes sanctions-evasion structures.
+Procure uses OpenCorporates to verify supplier existence, trace ownership up the parent chain, and detect common-ownership across declared independent suppliers — a signal that often precedes sanctions-evasion structures.

 Tier-N Supplier